 You will see we run these command line arguments as a subprocess.
 The reason I did it like this and not as shell commands is:

-Currently Cerebrium doesn’t support Secrets in shell commands and I need the model to be downloaded before I can continue with the other model conversion steps.
-It seems much cleaner to reuse variables and use subprocesses than squash everything in the cerebrium.toml file.
+Currently, Cerebrium doesn’t support secrets in shell commands, and we need the model downloaded before continuing with conversion steps.
+Using subprocesses allows cleaner variable reuse compared to putting everything in the cerebrium.toml file.
 Model Instantiation Now that our model is converted with our specifications, let us initialise the model and set it up based on our requirements.
 This code will run on every cold start and takes roughly ~10-15s to load the model into GPU memory.
 If the container is warm, it will run your predict function immediately which we talk about in the next section.

 Above your predict function, add the following code.